Crash-Bandicode/Project_FODA/README.md

 # Project_FODA
-An investigation into various forms of linear regression applied to power curves of wind turbines.
+An investigation into various forms of regression applied to power curves of wind turbines.

 # Description:
 Linear regression, followed by logistical regression on a given power curve, with some experimentation along the way.